26 Oct A Beginner’s Guide to Restoring a Historic Home

 - Abnormal sounds and smells from outlets

 Fixing electrical issues can start right at the source — the wires.
 During a restoration project, you can let your contractors know there is a chance of electrical problems in the house so they can find a professional electrician to install new wires throughout the walls.
-Outdated wires can easily cause these signs above, so make sure electrical issues are at the top of your to-do list so you can renovate the entire house properly.
+Outdated wires can easily cause these signs above, so ensure electrical issues are at the top of your to-do list so you can renovate the entire house properly.

 Common signs of plumbing issues can include: